 - Parental Marital Status: other relation; grandparent household; other, currently married or formerly married; and other, no parent in household were collapsed into a single level: "Other."
-Two parents (at least one not biological/adoptive), currently married; two parents (at least one not biological/adoptive), not currently married; two biological/adoptive parents, currently married; and two biological/adoptive parents, not currently married were collapsed into a single level: "Two Parents."
+Two parents (at least one not biological/adoptive), currently married; two parents (at least one not biological/adoptive), not currently married; two biological/adoptive parents, currently married; and two biological/adoptive parents."
 Single mother; single father; one mother, currently married (living apart) or formerly married; one mother, never married were collapsed into a single level: "Single." - Birth Weight: low birth weight and very low birth weight were combined into a single level: Low Birth Weight. - Family Poverty Level: family poverty was coded as family income 150 percent of the federal poverty level or less, family income 151 to 300 percent of the federal poverty level, family income 301 to 399 percent of the federal poverty level, and family income 400 percent or more of the federal poverty level.